 Betting on MLB is similar to betting on other team-based sports.
 You’ll want to have a good understanding of the betting odds, break down the matchups while looking for strengths and weaknesses on both sides, and stay on top of relevant news surrounding the game.

-Beyond the basics, there are some extra steps you can add to your repertoire as you work towards having a profitable season.
+Beyond the basics, there are some extra steps you can add to your repertoire as you work toward having a profitable season.
 Here are three that can be quite helpful.

 The starting pitching matchup is one of the biggest factors for sportsbooks as they set the MLB betting lines, and it should be a focal point for your research efforts as well.
 Additionally, go beyond that to assess the current state of the two respective bullpens.
 Many games can be decided late, so a good handle on how the relievers have been doing recently can be a big point to key in on.

 MLB games can be found on major TV networks such as FOX, ESPN, and MLB Network.
-For local coverage here in VA, you’ll be able to find Washington Nationals and Baltimore Orioles games on MASN or MASN2.
+For local coverage here in Virginia, you can find Washington Nationals and Baltimore Orioles games on MASN or MASN2.

 All of the above options can be found as part of some cable, satellite, and streaming packages, but be sure to consult the exact channel selection to confirm you are getting what you want before signing up.